tom-seddon/beeb_test_os/README.md

 Caps lock LED off, shift lock LED on.

-Press `Y` to pause briefly (~1/6th sec) after each test, giving any problems caused by faulty memory refresh a chance to reveal themselves.
+Tap `Y` to pause briefly (~1/6th sec) after each test, giving any problems caused by faulty memory refresh a chance to reveal themselves.
 This is the mode used by the ordinary memory test.

-Press `L` to pause for longer (~1 sec) after each test, giving refresh problems even more chance to show themselves.
+Tap `L` to pause for longer (~1 sec) after each test, giving refresh problems even more chance to show themselves.

-Press `N` to test continuously.
+Tap `N` to test continuously.
 The continuous memory accesses should serve to keep the memory refreshed, masking any problems.

 ### Memory region (B/Master only)

 Caps lock LED on, shift lock LED off.

-Press a key to select the memory region to test.
+Tap a key to select the memory region to test.
 The memory is divided up into regions corresponding to a group of ICs that you might want to test separately.